ExpressenAB/exp-containership/Deploying.md

 * Access to the salt master
 * Ssh access to physical machines.
 * An "/_alive" http endpoint in your application, returning "Yes".
-* A port and a backend service name in consul (if your app exposes an http endpoint).
-This may be created using the `registerlb` command.
+* A port and a backend service name in consul (if your app exposes an http endpoint) and a deployment group.
+This should be created using the `initdeployment` command.

 There are a lot of new things to take in so don't worry if you don't understand what everything means right now.